mesonbuild/meson/docs/markdown/snippets/thinlto.md

 endif
 ```

-This should not affect any comman line invocations as configuring LTO
+This should not affect any command line invocations as configuring LTO
 with `-Db_lto=true` still works and behaves the same way as before.